Techscq/translatable-criteria/src/docs/api-reference/en.md

 Type representing the fully resolved parameters for a `many-to-many` join via a pivot table, used internally.

 - **Properties:**
+  - `with_select: boolean`: If true, the joined entity's fields are selected.
   - `relation_type: 'many_to_many'`
   - `parent_source_name: string`
   - `parent_alias: string`